apanasyu/GoogleTrends/README.md

 ![image](https://user-images.githubusercontent.com/80060152/116128999-92513480-a697-11eb-9cc9-c8aa2243b3d0.png)

-Top Table shows performance at City Resolution and bottom at Country Resolution.
+Top Table shows performance at City Resolution and bottom at Country Resolution for the three regions for these 3183 tokens.
+The first column shows the type of restrictions placed on a Google Trends results.
+Restrictions considered were (i) using only the location with the highest ranking, (ii) using top three locations, (iii) using locations with a weight $\geq$ 50, and (iv) using no restrictions.
+The second column is number of predictions and the next columns is the precision for each region.
+Overall precision and total number of predictions shown in last two columns.

 # GoogleTrends not the same as Geocoding